-We may use or disclose protected health information about you to provide, coordinate, or manage your medical treatment or services.
-We may disclose protected health information about you to doctors, nurses, technicians, students, or other Northwell personnel involved in taking care of you.
-For example, a doctor treating you for a broken leg may need to know if you have diabetes because diabetes can slow the healing process.
+For treatment: We may use or disclose protected health information about you to provide, coordinate or manage your medical treatment or services.
+We may disclose protected health information about you to doctors, nurses, technicians, students or other Northwell Health personnel involved in taking care of you.
+For example, a doctor treating you for a broken leg may need to know if you have diabetes because diabetes may slow the healing process.
 In addition, the doctor may need to tell the hospital's food service if you have diabetes so that we can arrange for appropriate meals.
-We may share protected health information about you with non-Northwell health providers, agencies, or facilities to provide or coordinate such things as prescriptions, lab work, and X-rays.
-We may also disclose your protected health information to those outside Northwell who are involved in your medical treatment after you leave our care, including other health providers, home health agencies, and transport companies.
+We may share protected health information about you with non-Northwell Health health providers, agencies or facilities in order to provide or coordinate the different things you need, such as prescriptions, lab work and X-rays.
+We also may disclose your protected health information to people outside Northwell Health who may be involved in your continuing medical treatment after you leave our care, such as other healthcare providers, home health agencies and transport companies.